 Leaves me sleepless for its beauty.

 Let go of the four elements and five clusters,

 Let go of consciousness conditioned over incalculable time.

 Try to figure our what the reason is.

 Keep on pondering ...

-Suddenly the flower of mind with bloom with enlightenment,
+Suddenly the flower of mind will bloom with enlightenment,

 illuminating the whole universe.

 - The Pocket Zen Reader.
 Edited and translated by Thomas Cleary. p.
 104